-Medication safety during your hospital stayFive-rights; Medication administration; Medical errors - medication
+Medication safety during your hospital stayFive-rights - medication; Medication administration - hospital; Medical errors - medication; Patient safety - medication safety

 Medication safety means you get the right medicine, the right dose, at the right times.
 During your hospital stay, your health care team needs to follow many steps to make sure this happens.
 You can also help ensure that you get the right medicines the right way.